TTCSI is a national umbrella body that brings together all services sector organizations and associations.

 TTCSI is also the local institution responsible for issuing the CERTIFICATE OF REGISTRATION AS A CARICOM SERVICE PROVIDER in Trinidad and Tobago.

-The TTCSI is being established to help the services sector manage the challenges they face in exporting their services.
+The TTCSI was established 10 years ago to help the services sector manage the challenges they face in exporting their services.
 The TTCSI has the following objectives:

 The Services Sector is the largest sector in the Trinidad and Tobago economy, contributing annually on average $TT 43 billion ($US 6.8 billion) to Gross Domestic Product (GDP) accounting for over 60 percent of GDP during 2001-2005.
 The services sector is diverse covering business services (professional, computer etc), construction, transport, communications, financial services, tourism/travel, government operations among others and employs an average of 80 percent of the labour force, some 422,000 persons.
 Services have also been a net contributor to the balance of payments.